 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales.
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales.
 The decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+Generally speaking, physical presence means having:

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state.
+- a sales representative in the state.

-Example 1: You are operating solely out of a store in Raleigh, North Carolina and make a sale to a customer in Tempe, Arizona—a state where your business has no physical presence: You are not required to collect sales tax from the Tempe customer.
+Example 1: You are an online retailer located in Raleigh, North Carolina and make a sale through your website to a customer in Tempe, Arizona—a state where your business has no physical presence: You are not required to collect sales tax from the Tempe customer.

-Example 2: You are operating solely out of an office in Mesa, Arizona and make a sale to a customer in Scottsdale, Arizona: You are required to collect sales tax from the Scottsdale customer.
+Example 2: You are an online retailer located in Mesa, Arizona and make a sale through your website to a customer in Scottsdale, Arizona: You are required to collect sales tax from the Scottsdale customer.

 Example 3: After several years of operating solely out of a store in Raleigh, North Carolina, you open a one-room satellite office just outside of Phoenix, Arizona—a state where previously you had no physical presence.
-A day later, you make a sale to a customer in Tucson, Arizona: You are required to collect sales tax from the Tucson customer.
+A day later, you make a sale through your website to a customer in Tucson, Arizona: You are required to collect sales tax from the Tucson customer.